meta-llama/llama-stack/docs/cli_reference.md

 The `llama` CLI tool helps you setup and use the Llama toolchain & agentic systems.
 It should be available on your path after installing the `llama-toolchain` package.

 ### Subcommands
 1. `download`: `llama` cli tools supports downloading the model from Meta or HuggingFace.
 2. `model`: Lists available models and their properties.
-3. `distribution`: A distribution is a set of REST APIs, this command allows you to manage (list, install, create, configure, start) distributions.
+3. `stack`: Allows you to build and run a Llama Stack server.
 You can read more about this [here](https://github.com/meta-llama/llama-stack/blob/main/docs/cli_reference.md#step-3-installing-and-configuring-distributions).
+4. `api`: Allows you to build and run individual API providers (pieces) from the Llama Stack.

 ### Sample Usage